forlond/phpunit-testing-tools/docs/symfony_form.md

 The default behaviour for the `strict` mode is `true`.

-Notes:
+> [!NOTE]

-- If you are using `TestFormErrors` within a `TestForm::errors` call, then it is not necessary to call `assert`, the `TestForm::assert` will call it.
+> If you are using `TestFormErrors` within a `TestForm::errors` call, then it is not necessary to call `assert`,
+> the `TestForm::assert` will call it.

+> [!NOTE]
-- When a form error matches something expected, that form error is not considered again for the remaining expectations.
+> When a form error matches something expected, that form error is not considered again for the remaining
+> expectations.
 The test fails if the same expectation is added more than once.

+> [!NOTE]
-- When a form error is not found for an expectation, then the test fails.
+> When a form error is not found for an expectation, then the test fails.